-Another online supermarkets sites to consider is mySupermarket.co.uk, where you can find a massive range of comparisons and deals to help you save money across your entire grocery spend.
+Another online supermarkets site to consider is mySupermarket.co.uk, where you can find a massive range of comparisons and deals to help you save money across your entire grocery spend.

-They show offers from across 15 UK supermarkets and even provide users with a shopping list and delivery booking service.
+They show all the latest offers from across 15 UK supermarkets and even provide users with a shopping list and delivery booking service.

-For a larger item, such as a sofa or bed, you can actually get some surprisingly good deals on Facebook’s new marketplace section.
+For a larger item, such as a sofa or bed, you can sometimes get some surprisingly good deals on Facebook’s marketplace section.
 It’s a bit like

 Often, you can find offers from larger, more well-known known brands there too, so don’t be afraid to trawl through some of the less desirable looking items to discover a bargain.

-These are only a few ways you can start to get thrifty about your online shopping.
+These are just a few simple ways you can start to get thrifty about your online shopping.
 In the next blog post

 Do you have any other tips for online shopping as a thrifter?
 Where are your go-to sites for deals and discounts?
 Let me know in the comments and I’ll put together a list!